Skip to Main Content

 -Provide professional development opportunities for students.

--Motivate students towards STEM careers by constructing an engaging, inclusive, and supportive cohort experience that includes exposing them through site visits to employment opportunities in the weather, water, and climate enterprise.
+-Motivate students toward STEM careers by creating an engaging cohort experience that includes site visits to employment opportunities in the weather, water, and climate enterprise.

 -Improve students' science literacy and oral and written communication skills.